ELEVATE-Project/documents/src/docusaurus/docs/joining-sessions-using-a-shared-link.md

+import PartialExample from './_mentored.mdx';

 # Joining Sessions through a Shared Link
 Users can join mentoring sessions through a shared link.

 > :::tip
-> Users who have not registered on MentorED yet, should do the following actions:
+> Users who have not registered on <PartialExample mentored /> yet, should do the following actions:
 >
 > 1. Install the application.
 >